alexreinert/piVCCU/README.md

   * Orange Pi Zero, One, 2, Lite, Plus, Plus 2, Plus 2E, PC, PC Plus, R1 running Armbian with Mainline kernel

     :warning: WARNING: Some models of the Orange Pi have a rotated GPIO socket.
 Please ensure the correct position of Pin 1!
-* Properly installed HM-MOD-RPI-PCB
+* Properly installed HM-MOD-RPI-PCB or RPI-RF-MOD

 ### Pre-prepared sd card images
 You can find pre-prepared sd card images [here](https://www.pivccu.de/images).
-The images are configured to use the HM-MOD-RPI-PCB.
+The images are configured to use the HM-MOD-RPI-PCB or RPI-RF-MOD.
 If you like to use an other radio mode, please see below how to switch it.
 They are identical to the original distribution lite or server images but have piVCCU already installed like it is described below.
 Login to Raspbian based images using user 'pi' and password 'raspberry'.
 Login to Armbian based images using user 'root' and password '1234'.